bk1285/rpi_wordclock/doc/doc_hardware_setup.rst

     :scale: 40%
     :alt: Drilling

+    According to the stancil layout, for each LED a hole needs to be prepared.
+The total number of 114 holes makes this pretty tedious.

 .. figure:: _images/sawing.jpg
     :scale: 40%
     :alt: Sawing

+    To place the Raspberry Pi within the skeleton, some sawing is required...

 .. figure:: _images/after_soldering.jpg
     :scale: 40%
     :alt: After Soldering

+    After soldering the LED strip, the clock looks like this.
+The soldering needs to be done according to the wiring layout, you chose: E.g. something like :ref:`this<concept_exemplary_wiring_layout>`.

 .. figure:: _images/software_update.jpg
     :scale: 40%
     :alt: Software Update

+    Before you mount your raspberry inside the clock, install the latest Raspbian, connect it to your local wifi and ensure that you can ssh to it.

 .. figure:: _images/components.jpg
     :scale: 40%
     :alt: Components

+    At this stage, the displayed components are required for the further setup.

 .. figure:: _images/wiring_detail.jpg
     :scale: 40%
     :alt: Wiring detail

+    The connection of buttons, LED strip and power brings the wordclock close to its final hardware configuration.
+Check also :ref:`this overview<exemplary_button_wiring>`.

 .. figure:: _images/wiring_button.jpg
     :scale: 40%
     :alt: Wiring button

+    Buttons with attached resistors.
+The center button has already its final tip.

 .. figure:: _images/final_backside.jpg
     :scale: 40%
     :alt: Final backside

+    Backside of the final wordclock.

 .. figure:: _images/final_backside_detail.jpg
     :scale: 40%
     :alt: Final backside detail

+    Closeup of the final wordclock.

 .. _video_documentation:
 Video documentation on the wiring layout